carbonanik/grocery_app/README.md

-# Instant Shop
+# Instant Grocery Shop
+**A simple shop app created using flutter.
+And uses RiverPod for state management.**

 ![Home & Products](/screenshot/shop-banner.jpg)
-## Shop app

-A simple shop app created using flutter.
-And uses RiverPod for state management.

 ---

-This app is currently under development.
-Please use it at your own risk.
-Any type of feedback is welcome.
+Introducing a dynamic and user-friendly shopping app crafted with Flutter and powered by RiverPod for seamless state management.
+As a work in progress, users are advised to use the application at their own discretion, understanding that it is currently undergoing development.
+We welcome and encourage all types of feedback to enhance the user experience and address any potential issues.
+Your input is invaluable in shaping this app into a reliable and efficient shopping companion.
+Explore its features, provide your insights, and be a part of the journey as we strive to create a top-notch shopping experience for our users.

 ## Main Feature and Functionality (With Description)